barkalez/catataxo/README.md

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSLsCEtWLV5xKEcWWKGHIWneLz9-B86FKUM2RiDoAMO41F93-g5)

- ## Description proyect          :tw-1f4dd:
+ ## Description proyect :clipboard:
  Catataxo aims to be a web tool whose main purpose will be the cataloging of all living beings, these will be organized based on a structured tree starting from the system of the three domains: Bacteria, Archaea and Eukarya.
 It will offer all users who obtain a special permission to create all the branches and leaves of this tree.
 So you can create a site where you can consult everything related to each species that is registered.

-## How to help :tw-1f4aa:
+## How to help :muscle:

-You must send an e-mail to barkala19@gmail.com exposing your skills related to the technologies described below.
+You must send an :email: to barkala19@gmail.com :email: exposing your skills related to the technologies described below.
 In a short time you will get an answer and you will be assigned a task.

 #### BackEnd: